 They may lack the confidence or skills to train their dog to obey basic mushing commands so that they can exercise together safely.

 Still, some get frustrated with tangling lines and prefer their dog to stay on their side.

 A majority of busy families and dog owners want something much more user friendly.
 They don’t want to be bothered hooking up the lines and don’t want to spend much time training.
 They’d like to be able to exercise their dogs in their neighborhood or close to home.

 If traditional mushing seems intimidating for whatever reason, there are a number of great products out there that make mushing easier for the average dog owner.
-Here are two products to get you started.
+Below, I’ve listed some great options:

-While these are just two great suggestions, there’s a plethora of products available on the market that make urban mushing more feasible for the novice dog owner or busy families.
+While these are a few great suggestions, there’s a plethora of products available on the market that make urban mushing more feasible for the novice dog owner or busy families.

 The options are truly endless when it comes to urban mushing and there’s a solution or product for every ability and comfort level.